 Spring has sprung!
 With a mild climate for most of the year, plants love Sevilla… if they can survive the intense heat of summer.
 The city is filled with a huge variety of flowering plants & trees, so the winter blues disappear quickly.
 While this post isn’t a compendium of all we’ve got blooming now, let it inspire you to stroll the city & enjoy one of nature’s great displays.

 Azahar · “Orange blossom” in English, azahar must be one of my favorite words in Spanish.
+So fun to say.
 Often coinciding with Semana Santa, these small, white blossoms have an intoxicating scent.
 With some 10,000 orange trees in the city & each one a big bloomer, Sevilla smells magical when they’re all en flor.

 Árbol de Judas · Another Easter-time blossom (the name kinda gives it away), the Judas tree is another prolific bloomer.
 Flowers are a pinker purple & smaller than those of the jacaranda, but older trees even have flowers sprouting from their trunks!
 I can’t remember for sure, but I don’t believe these have much of a scent.
 Just beautiful to look at.